ninabarzh/orchard/mitigations/data/Removing-metadata-from-files.md

 * Metadata is used by hackers doing [reconnaissance](https://github.com/tymyrddin/orchard/blob/main/trees/reconnaissance/README.md) for an attack
 * And last but not least, it can be used to correlate data in dragnet and targeted [surveillance](https://www.tymyrddin.blog/tags/#surveillance).

-Photos, and images in general, contain metadata you may not want out there.
-For photos this includes the GPS coordinates of the location they were taken at, the date and time, camera shutter setting details, and possibly even the name of the program you used to edit them.
-This type of metadata can be useful, but you may want to remove it from your photos before sharing them online.

-Document metadata is information about one or more aspects of a document, spreadsheet, pdf file, that is not always visible to the person creating them, but can be found by the person who receives them next.
-Comments, track changes, hidden text, mark-ups, properties, attachments and bookmarks are all examples of document metadata.
-Metadata removal software identifies and removes the metadata contained within a document so it cannot be shared.

 ## Techniques for metadata removal

-* Using the Metadata Anonymisation Toolkit (MAT)
+* Metadata removal software like the [Metadata Anonymisation Toolkit (MAT)](MAT.md) identifies and removes the metadata contained within a file so it cannot be shared.
 * Using a hex editor
 * Using vi as hex editor
 * Using pdftk and sed to clean pdf files
 * Edit exif metadata in images